d3/d3-time-format/README.md

 # d3-time-format

 This module provides a JavaScript implementation of the venerable [strptime](http://pubs.opengroup.org/onlinepubs/009695399/functions/strptime.html) and [strftime](http://pubs.opengroup.org/onlinepubs/007908799/xsh/strftime.html) functions from the C standard library.
 Use it to parse or format [dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) in a variety of different locale-specific representations.
-To format a date, create a [*format* function](#_format) given a string [format specifier](#locale_format), where the specifier contains any number of format *directives* (indicated by `%`).
+To convert a date to a nicely-formatted string, first create a [*format* function](#_format) given a string [format specifier](#locale_format), where the specifier contains any number of format *directives* (indicated by `%`).
+Then pass the format function the date.
 For example, to display the current date:

 ```js
 var f = format("%B %d, %Y");